CLICK HERE to visit the Westchase District Community Fund website. Scroll down to learn more about the fund.

 A longtime resident of Westchase District with her husband Tim, Blair is owner of Learn, Eat, Thrive, a nutrition and health education company.

-As senior property manager with BMS Management, Kim manages two office buildings located in the District and at one time managed as many as eight buildings in the District.
+As senior property manager with Woodbranch Management, Kim manages two office buildings located in the District and at one time managed as many as eight buildings in the District.

 January 20, 2016 (PDF)